Covariant operator bases for continuous variables

 There are many avenues to explore with the monomials representation.
 After a brief review of the basic concepts required in Sec.~\ref{sec:back}, we examine the properties of the basis \eqref{eq:opten} and its inverse in Sec.~\ref{sec:invmon}.
 The corresponding multipoles appear as the expansion coefficients of the density matrix in that basis.
 The covariance under symplectic transformations tells us how the different parts of a state are interconverted through standard operations.
 Note that we are considering only normally ordered polynomials, but everything can be extended for antinormally and symmetrically ordered monomials.
 In Sec.~\ref{sec:Ext} we introduce the concept of cumulative multipole distribution and its inverse and find the extremal states for those quantities and determine in this way which states are the most and least quantum.
+The direct connections between our multipoles, tomography, quantization, and quasiprobability distributions are elucidated in Sec.~\ref{sec:applications}.
 Our conclusions are finally summarized in Sec.~\ref{sec:conc}.